-The project is funded by the Federal Transit Administration and TransNet, a regional voter-approved half-cent sales tax for local transportation projects administered by SANDAG.
+The project is funded by the Federal Transit Administration and TransNet, a regional voterapproved half-cent sales tax for local transportation projects administered by SANDAG.
 The overall cost for the three-year project is approximately \$30.9 million.
-The budget includes \$17 million for new South Bay Rapid buses, costs for the vehicle-to-infrastructure and advanced ITS technologies, highway modifications, construction, and support costs for planning and design engineering.
+The budget includes \$17 million for new South Bay Rapid buses, costs for the vehicle-to-infrastructure technology, highway modifications, construction, and support costs for planning and design engineering.